-There is a number of different types of craniofacial disorders and deformities, which present themselves in different symptoms.
-Below is a list of some of the common types of craniofacial deformities.
+There is a number of different types of craniofacial deformities, which present themselves with different conditions.
+Below is a list of some of the common types of craniofacial deformities and syndromes.

 Coronal synostosis is the second most common type of synostosis.
 In this type, one or both of the skull’s coronal sutures closes prematurely, resulting in head and facial asymmetry that gives an infant a wide skull with a forehead that is flat and tall.
 Your doctor or surgeon will call this shaped head brachycephaly.
 Surgery is required to open the fused sutures, reshape the head and allow for normal brain and skull growth.